 As a result, many companies set up policies trying to make the recovery process both secure and customer-friendly.
 Unfortunately, those two are often at odds.
 And as I’ve said before,

 people forget their passwords much more often than we might expect.

-While it’s great for Apple and Amazon that they’ve improved security, it’s too bad it took this very public and embarrassing episode to make it happen.
+While it’s great that Apple and Amazon have improved security, it’s too bad it took this very public and embarrassing episode to make it happen.